 It is to remind students of the blessings forthcoming when science determines what gravity is, how it works, and how it may be controlled.

-You can learn more about gravity monuments, yes there were others, at the Chronicle of Higher Education's article Visionary’s Dreams of Antigravity Never Got Off the Ground.
+You can learn more about gravity monuments, yes there were others, at the Chronicle of Higher Education's article A Visionary’s Dreams of Antigravity Never Got Off the Ground.

 Roger W. Babson (1875-1967) was an American Entrepreneur, economist, and business theorist.
 He was born in Gloucester, MA and attended the Massachusetts Institute of Technology (MIT).
 He is also known as the founder of Babson College, Webber College now Webber International University, and Utopia College.